-The Department of Defense Education Activity (DoDEA) World Language Program prepares students to meet the challenges of an interdependent world community by enabling them to recognize the importance of learning foreign languages, engaging other cultures, and developing proficiency in one or more foreign languages.
+The DoDEA World Language and Culture Program prepares students to meet the challenges of an interdependent global community.
+Our students are provided opportunities to: recognize the importance of learning foreign languages, engage in other cultures, and to develop proficiency in one or more world languages.

 The DoDEA World Language and Culture Program places emphasis on language acquisition in all three modes of communication: Interpersonal, Interpretive (Listening/Speaking), and Presentational (Speaking/Writing).
 Students receive instruction in the target language and begin to develop communication competencies in the earliest stages of study.

 DoDEA high school graduation requirements state that all students must earn at least two credits of the same language in order to be eligible for graduation.

 The DoDEA Host Nation Program is a unique feature of DoDEA's elementary school program outside of the continental United States and is designed to provide students with an introduction to host nation languages, taught by Host Nation Teachers, as an essential experience of the DoDEA curriculum.
 In addition, with Host Nation Teachers as guides, students participate in activities that build appreciation and understanding of the culture of the country in which they are located.